Published on November 7th, 2016 | by Zac "Redhands" Shull0

 DONALD TRUMP’s Contribution to WWE History

 Today we take a look at Donald Trump’s contribution to WWE and how he became a WWE Hall of Famer.
-This article will not be a political piece but highlights Donald Trump’s WWE History and commitment.
+This article will not be a political piece but instead will highlight Donald Trump’s WWE History and commitment.

 While many people know him as a billionaire businessman, television producer and most recently, current President of the United States, Trump is a WWE fan and long-time friend of Vince McMahon.
 In fact, the top donors to the Donald J. Trump Foundation from 2004 to 2014 were Vince and Linda McMahon, who donated $5 million to the foundation after Trump appeared at WrestleMania in 2007.